thomasrocas/HR/README.md

 The panel container uses the shared `card` class, while its buttons and form fields use the common `btn` and `input` classes to keep styling consistent across the app.

+## Default Role

+New accounts created through the local registration endpoint are automatically assigned a role.
+Set the `DEFAULT_ROLE` variable in your `.env` to choose which role is used.
+If not specified, `trainee` is applied.
+This allows administrators to grant elevated access (for example, `admin`) during initial setup.